Powering autonomous equipment with solar or wind

 From scientific loggers in the depths of Antarctica, to navigation aids at sea and everything in between, solar panels are the ideal solution for powering remote automated equipment.
 With no moving parts, there is little to go wrong, so solar installations can be very dependable and require very little in the way of maintenance.
 No need to lay costly power cables, ultra-low voltages mean they can be quickly and easily installed by the layman.

 The simplest installation comprises a suitable solar panel, a regulator, battery bank, and the equipment to be powered.
 Clearly, it is important to size the panel and battery bank so that sufficient power is always available to run your equipment.As a rule of thumb, in the UK the rated power of the solar panels should be at least a factor 20 higher than the power consumption of the equipment.
 That may seem a lot, but remember that solar panels only generate power when the sun shines.
 In winter, there may be only 6-8 hours of sunlight per day, and much of that is when the sun is low on the horizon.
 If your installation is for lower latitudes, you may get away with a smaller panel.
-Further away from the equator, you'll need a bigger panel for winter power (though smaller if you only need it in the summer!), and it may be worth considering using a wind turbine as well.
+Further away from the equator, you'll need a bigger panel for winter power (though smaller if you only need it in the summer!).

 As panels in remote installations are almost invariably fixed, and do not move through the day to track the sun, the panels very rarely get to work at full capacity, even when the sun is shining.
 It's wise to have a battery bank capacity that is (in Ah) approximately 200x the current draw of your equipment (in A).
 That should see you through a few cloudy days without running the battery down completely.